4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.getInfo()` function <!-- REF #datastoreClass.getInfo().Summary -->returns an object providing information about the datastore<!-- END REF -->.
+The `.getInfo()` function <!-- REF #DataStoreClass.getInfo().Summary -->returns an object providing information about the datastore<!-- END REF -->.
 This function is useful for setting up generic code.

 **Returned object**